HIP-Labs/HIP-Subnet/README.md

  - Configure the network settings to allow incoming connections to the miner's frontend web application port (port 3001 is the default).
  - If the local network has a firewall or security measures in place, make sure to open the necessary ports or create appropriate firewall rules to allow communication with the miner.

-<em> note: during this testing phase it is suggested you run your miner script in a PM2 session.
+<em> note: It is suggested you run your miner script in a PM2 session.
 PM2 is a daemon process manager that will help you manage and keep your application online 24/7.
 You can visit the repo [here](https://github.com/Unitech/pm2) and follow the official guides if you require assistance. </em>